-With lots of things to do in Adelaide for a number of weeks, it’s definitely worth doing while travelling Australia!
+With lots of things to do in Adelaide for several weeks, it’s worth doing while travelling around Australia!

 There are great views of the city from the top of Mt Lofty and the area itself is beautiful with Waterfall Gully a must-see!

 Cleland Wildlife Park is located close by and is worth a visit.
 It allows you to get up close and personal with a lot of wildlife including kangaroos!

 There’s a YHA in Mt.
 Lofty, however, it’s like a guest cottage and you need to be in a group to rent it.

 Otherwise, you can reach Mt.
 Lofty by car relatively easily.
 It’s also close to many picturesque towns in the Adelaide Hills, which are worth visiting!